tingold/pgdog/docs/docs/index.md

 #### Example `users.toml`

 This configuration file contains a mapping between databases, users and passwords.
-Users not specified in this file won't be able to connect to pgDog:
+Users not specified in this file won't be able to connect to PgDog:

 ```toml
 [[users]]